Kodak bankruptcy dims once bright Hollywood star

 Kodak's star began to fade in the late 1990s as digital technology began chipping away at its century-long stronghold on film distribution.
 But the company still provides a significant amount of film to Hollywood and it remains a presence in the land of make-believe, where the Kodak Theater is home to the Oscars.

-Sources say major studios - listed among Kodak's top unsecured creditors - fear they will not get repaid and have started to look elsewhere to buy film.
+Sources say major studios - listed among Kodak's top unsecured creditors because they are owed millions of dollars in film rebates - fear they will not get repaid and have started to look elsewhere to buy film.

 HEDGING BETS

-One source, who works for a company that buys film from Kodak, said studios have been stockpiling Kodak film in anticipation of a bankruptcy filing.
-Now, they are also talking with other film suppliers, like Fuji.
+One of the two sources, who works for a company that buys film from Kodak and spoke on condition of anonymity, said studios have been stockpiling Kodak film in anticipation of a bankruptcy filing.
+Now, they are also talking with other film suppliers, like Fuji (4901.T).

+That executive said he received a letter from Kodak on Thursday stating it would continue to supply film but not addressing the matter of its debts - a potential sticking point in future relationships.

 At its peak, Kodak probably generated about $500 million from film distribution for motion pictures annually, experts estimate.